Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled KLM flight to Beijing via Amsterdam.
+Titan’s VIP door-to-door travel service collects you from home for your overnight flight to Beijing.

 Day 2 Beijing

 Upon arrival, we transfer to the Landmark Hotel (4T).
 Our explorations start this afternoon in ‘a masterpiece of Chinese landscape’ - the beautiful Summer Palace, said to be the best preserved imperial garden in the world, and the largest in existence in China.

 Tian’anmen Square is a vast, empty space filled with the echoes of revolution, overseen by a 20ft portrait of Chairman Mao at Tian’anmen Gate, one of the four entrances to the Forbidden City, which we also explore.
 This collection of over 900 ancient buildings was the home of two dynasties of imperial rule, until the last, Puyi, was overthrown in 1912.
 The afternoon is free, with options to take an excursion through Beijing’s hutongs (old lanes), and to see a Chinese martial arts show in the evening.